Curriculum Executive Summary

 - All staff have additional training on supporting learners with Special Educational Needs.

 - There is a full Continuous Professional Development (CPD) available for all staff.
-This includes access to the newly developed National Professional Qualifications (NPQs).
+This includes access to National Professional Qualifications (NPQs).

-- Quality of teaching is observed and reviewed by Senior Leaders.
+- Quality of teaching is observed and reviewed by Subject Leads (Middle Leaders) and Senior Leaders.
 There is also an external moderation of teaching schedule.

-- Rigour in assessment; progress demonstrated from each learners starting point.
+- Rigour in assessment; progress is demonstrated from each individual learners starting point.

 - Assessment of progress over time mirrors each of the pupils learning pathway and personalised learning route; assessment of progress is evidenced via pupil progress files which are moderated over the academic year.
 Bespoke assessment routes and associated data sets evidence if pupils are making expected progress, exceeding expectations or if skill sets are emerging.

-- Pupils’ work is evidenced in subject books which are moderated across Key Stages.
+- Pupils’ work is evidenced in subject books, and through 'Evidence for Learning'.
+These are moderated across Key Stages.